Skip to main content

 This is an argument for treating AI deployment as required infrastructure, not against experimentation.

-Three traits of networks that scale AI
+Three traits of systems that scale AI

 1. The franchisor mandates the tool, not as a suggestion, but as part of the operating system